Medal of Honor

 Britt died in 1995.
 He was one of two NFL players awarded the Medal of Honor in World War II; the other was a Marine named Jack Lummus, who played for the Giants, and who was killed in action in the Pacific.

-I first dug up Britt’s story when the publisher of my book on the Iraq War asked me to consider writing about World War II.
-I dug deep on a lot of things, but the project didn’t pan out.
+I first found Britt’s story when the publisher of my book on the Iraq War asked me to consider writing about World War II.
+I researched it a lot, but the project didn’t pan out.

 Still, it’s always struck me that Britt was one of the most famous people in America for roughly 24 hours—June 5, 1944—until the invasion of Europe (quite understandably) bumped him off the front pages.

 In some ways, that’s the saddest part of the story.
 Every once in a while, I just like to remind people that he existed.

 The US Department of Justice is elevating investigations of ransomware attacks to a similar priority as terrorism.
 Meanwhile, the White House warned executives and business leaders to strengthen their defenses.
 “We can't do it alone," White House press secretary Jen Psaki said.
 "Business leaders have a responsibility to strengthen their cyber defenses to protect the American public and our economy."
 (Reuters)